aesthetic-suite/framework/docs/integrations/react.md

 ## Accessing The Theme

 There are 3 ways to access the currently enabled theme in a component.
 The first is with the aptly named `withTheme` HOC, which passes the theme object as a prop.
-The HOC supports the `pure` and `themePropName` options.

 ```tsx
 import React from 'react';